nasa/fmdtools/README.rst

 1. Model definition constructs which enable systematic early specification of the high level structure and behaviors of a system with concise syntax (fmdtools.modeldef).

-2. Simulation methods which enable the quantification of system performance and propagation of hazards over a wide range of operational scenarios over a wide range of model types (fmdtools.faultsim).
+2. Simulation methods which enable the quantification of system performance and propagation of hazards over a wide range of operational scenarios and model types (fmdtools.faultsim).

 3. Analysis methods for quantifying resilience and summarizing and visualizing behaviors and properties of interest (fmdtools.resultdisp).